 When would a patient need a Single Case Agreement?

-Single Case Agreements may be established when a patient cannot receive the same or comparable service from an in-network provider.
+Single Case Agreements in behavioral health may be established when a patient cannot receive the same or comparable service from an in-network provider.
 If a patient needs a specialized service and an in-network provider is not available within a reasonable amount of time or proximity from the patient, a SCA can be considered to make up for the lack of availability.
 These agreements may also be allowed if a patient has recently changed insurance providers and is in need of ongoing treatment with a specific provider that is out-of-network with the new insurance company.

 Why would a provider want a single case agreement?